Turskyi/BlockerLibrary/README.md

 • Functionality: App has an example project which simply shows a text message indicating if the app is not blocked, since if it would be blocked, it would not be running and closed immediately.
-Every new update of the project, I navigate to the **"Releases"** section on the right of this Github repository page and create a new release, incrementing version.
+Every new update of the project,
-Then I open the [jitpack.io](https://jitpack.io/#Turskyi/BlockerLibrary) repository page and click "Get it" button in front of new release version, to check if it does not have errors.
+I navigate to the **"Releases"** section on the right of this Github repository page and create a new release, incrementing version, then I open the [jitpack.io](https://jitpack.io/#Turskyi/BlockerLibrary) repository page and click "Get it" button in front of new release version, to check if it does not have errors.